 Home Equity Loans

-You can write off the interest on a home equity or second mortgage loan (if you itemize).
-But you may do so only if you used the proceeds to substantially better your home and only if the total, combined with your first mortgage, doesn't go over the $750,000 cap ($1 million for loans in existence on Dec.
+You can still write off the interest on a home equity or second mortgage loan (if you itemize).
+But you may do so only if you used the proceeds to substantially better your home and only if the total, combined with your first mortgage and any mortgages on a second home, doesn't go over the $750,000 cap ($1 million for loans in existence by Dec.
 15, 2017).
-If you used the equity loan to pay medical expenses, take a cruise, or anything other than home improvements, that interest isn’t tax deductible.
+If you used the equity loan to pay medical expenses, take a vacation, or anything other than major home improvements, that interest isn’t tax deductible.

-Here's a big FYI: If you took out an equity loan before the 2017 tax changes and used it to, say, pay your child's college tuition, you have to stop writing off that interest.
+Here's a big FYI: If you took out an equity loan before the 2017 tax changes and used it to, say, pay your child's college tuition, you can no longer write off that interest.

 Mortgage Debt Forgiveness and Mortgage Insurance Premiums

-If you sold your primary residence short and had part of your mortgage debt written off by the lender, you don’t have to pay tax on the amount forgiven.
+If you sold your primary residence short and had part of your mortgage debt forgiven by the lender, you don’t have to pay tax on the amount of debt discharged, at least through the end of 2025.

 4 Tax Tips for Homeowners

-If the mortgage interest deduction and others elude you, these strategies might help reduce your tax obligation.
+If the mortgage interest and other deductions elude you, these strategies might help reduce your tax obligation.

 1. Single people may get more tax benefits from buying a house, Liddiard says.
-"They can often reach [and potentially exceed] the standard deduction more quickly than can married couples.
+"They can often exceed the standard deduction more quickly than can married couples.
 This is because a house for one is not half the price of a house for two."
 You can check how much you're likely to owe or get back under the new law on this tax calculator.